Animated, waving, US Flag

 WHAT on God's green Earth is THIS?!?!?!?!

 I decided to post it here, simply because it was SOOOOOO WEIRD!!!!
 As you can plainly see, it obviously caused some significant QRM to several QSO's that happened to be within it's wake.
-I hope the poor guy's rig didn't burn itself up when this happened!
-Wow.
+Wow!
 What a wild scene!

 If you notice patterns like these, below, ESPECIALLY if you are in QSO with the "offender", PLEASE let him know that his station is generating wide-band QRM!
 Most likely, he is totally unaware that his station has an RFI feedback problem which is causing interference.
-It's not only terrible for everyone else on the band, but it is wasting power for him, and could eventually damage his rig!
+It's not only terrible for everyone else on the band, but it is wasting power for him, and causing QRM to others!

 Everyone I have QSO'ed with about such things, has appreciated the input!
 We need to help each other, here... if you see a terrible signal calling CQ, LET THE STATION KNOW in a polite way.
 By observing when he keys and unkeys, you can quickly determine whether or not his station is causing the problem.
 The interference will ALWAYS track EXACTLY with his transmissions, starting and stopping when he keys and unkeys.